Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Extensions

-We give in this section a couple of extensions of our results to more general settings.
-The below proposition gives what we should expect as rates of convergence in the situation where the support of $\sJoinProb$ doesn't include the one of $\tJoinProb$, but are in some sense close to each other, allowing some amount of transfer.
+The proposition below gives what we should expect as rates of convergence in the situation where the support of $\sJoinProb$ doesn't include the one of $\tJoinProb$, but are in some sense close to each other, allowing some amount of transfer.

 \begin{myproposition} [Generalized transfer exponent] Let $\epsilon \in (0,3/4]$.
 Assume that the region $\tDom^{\transMarginExp}$ from Definition \ref{def:transferCoefficient} is such that $\tProb(\tDom^{\transMarginExp}) \geq 1 - \epsilon$, instead of $\tProb(\tDom^{\transMarginExp}) = 1$.
 Then the optimal minimax rates are reached by a mixture of $\nn$-NN classifiers $\hHat(x) \doteq \mathbbm{1}\{x \in \tDom^{\transMarginExp} \} \hHat_{\nn_{1}}(x) + \mathbbm{1}\{x \notin \tDom^{\transMarginExp} \} \hHat_{\nn_{2}}(x)$, where $\nn_{1} = \Theta ( \sN ^{\rates / (\rates + \transMarginExp/ \holderExp)} + \tN )^{2 /\rates}$ and $\nn_{2} = \Theta ( 1 + \tN )^{2 /\rates}$, where $\rates$ is defined below.
 These rates are as follows.
 Let $\family$ denote either $\dmFam$ or $\bcnFam$ and for $\family = \bcnFam$ assume further that $\alpha < d$.
 There exist constants $\upConst_{1}, \upConst_{2}$ depending only on $\family$, such that: